cerbos/cerbos-aws-lambda/README.md

 The following tools are required:
 - Make - build automation tool
 - AWS CLI
-- AWS SAM CLI - if you wish to use the provided AWS Lambda function template.
+- AWS SAM CLI - if you wish to use the provided AWS Lambda function template
 - Docker

 ### Build the Docker image